Dr Hajnalka Herold

 Currently, I am looking for a strong candidate for a PhD project on the theme of 'Ceramics archaeometry in early medieval central Europe, 8th–10th centuries CE'.
 Please email me if you are interested in this opportunity.

-- Dóra Szabó – Household archaeology of 5th- to 6th-century AD settlements in central Europe (PhD, first supervisor, since 2017, AHRC SWW DTP Studentship) – Dóra has won the 2019 John Hurst Award of the Medieval Settlement Research Group (United Kingdom) for her research.
+- Dóra Szabó – Household archaeology of 5th- to 6th-century AD settlements in central Europe (PhD, first supervisor, AHRC SWW DTP Studentship) – Dóra won the 2019 John Hurst Award of the Medieval Settlement Research Group (United Kingdom) for her research.

-- Teodóra Polyák – Ceramics archaeometry in early medieval eastern Austria (PhD, Exeter supervisor, since 2017, Exeter-Cranfield Studentship)
+- Teodóra Polyák – Ceramics archaeometry in early medieval eastern Austria (PhD, Exeter supervisor, Exeter-Cranfield Studentship)

-- Clara Freer – Functionality of bronze-age pottery (MPhil/PhD, second supervisor, since 2017)
+- Clara Freer – Functionality of bronze-age pottery (PhD, second supervisor)

-- Stephen Armstrong – An exploration in the cultural diversity within southwest Britain during the late Roman/early medieval period (PhD, second supervisor, since 2016, Collaborative Studentship)
+- Stephen Armstrong – An exploration in the cultural diversity within southwest Britain during the late Roman/early medieval period (PhD, second supervisor, Collaborative Studentship)

-- Leah Moradi – Human and animal depictions on objects from early Anglo-Saxon graves in the light of theories of material culture (MA by Research, first supervisor, completed in 2019)
+- Leah Moradi – Human and animal depictions on objects from early Anglo-Saxon graves in the light of theories of material culture (MA by Research, first supervisor)

-- Sarah Stainer – From tinners to antiquarians: an archaeological analysis of the evidence for medieval and later attitudes toward prehistoric features on southern Dartmoor (MPhil, second supervisor, 2015–2018)
+- Sarah Stainer – From tinners to antiquarians: an archaeological analysis of the evidence for medieval and later attitudes toward prehistoric features on southern Dartmoor (MPhil, second supervisor)

-- Robert Waterhouse – The landscape archaeology of islands in physically and culturally remote zones (MPhil, second supervisor, 2015–2018)
+- Robert Waterhouse – The landscape archaeology of islands in physically and culturally remote zones (MPhil, second supervisor)

-- Dr Carlos Salgado Ceballos – Ceramic production and circulation in Colima, Mexico, AD 500–1000 (PhD, second supervisor, completed in 2017, CONACyT Studentship)
+- Carlos Salgado Ceballos – Ceramic production and circulation in Colima, Mexico, AD 500–1000 (PhD, second supervisor, CONACyT Studentship)

-- Dr Jacqueline Veninger – Norman colonialism and Welsh identities (PhD, second supervisor, completed in 2015)
+- Jacqueline Veninger – Norman colonialism and Welsh identities (PhD, second supervisor)